slackapi/bolt-js/docs/_future/getting_started_future.md

 <p class="alert alert_info"><ts-icon class="ts_icon_info_circle"></ts-icon>Our next-generation platform is currently in beta.
 [Your feedback is most welcome](/bolt-js/future/feedback) - all feedback will help shape the future platform experience!</p>

 The next-generation platform is an exciting new way to develop apps for Slack!
 It is focused on 2 components:
-1. **Flexible functionality**: You can now create modular, shareable, and remixable building blocks within your apps that make it easier than ever to connect and reuse functionlity.
+1. **Flexible functionality**: You can now create modular, shareable, and remixable building blocks within your apps that make it easier than ever to connect and reuse functionality.
 The primary components of this new functionality are [built-in](/bolt-js/future/built-in-functions) and [custom functions](/bolt-js/future/custom-functions), [workflows](/bolt-js/future/workflows), and [triggers](/bolt-js/future/triggers).
 2. **Quick setup**: With our next-generation developer tools, you can quickly build secure, scalable apps.
 One of the tools is the [Slack CLI](https://api.slack.com/future/tools/cli), which allows faster development by allowing you to create and scaffold apps all from the command line.
 Another tool are [app manifests](/bolt-js/future/app-manifests), which are configuration files for your apps that can be shared and reused to quickly set up applications.

 #### Limitations